lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_6_recursive_implicit_resolution.md

 }
 ```

-But we can also define instances as implicit methods that can be used to construct instances from other type class
+But we can also define them as implicit methods that can be used to construct instances from other type class instances.
-instances.

 As an example, consider defining an instance of `Area` for a `List` of shapes that adds the areas of all the shapes in
 the list.
 We would need an `Area[List[S]]` for every type of Shape `S` that we care about.